 Understanding Package Tiers

-DNF groups organize packages into three tiers that control installation behavior:
+DNF groups organize packages into behavior tiers that control installation decisions:

 - Mandatory packages: Always installed when you install the group.
 These are the core components required for the group’s purpose.